tymyrddin/purple/source/docs/audits/supportive/cia.md

 ## Confidentiality

-Confidentiality is about ensuring that information is only accessible to those who are authorised to see it.
+Confidentiality means that information is accessible only to those authorised to see it.
 Think of it as controlling who gets the keys:

 * Role-based access control (who can access what)